alexeveritt/vuejs-typescript-example/README.md

 # VueJS Typescript Demo

+> This project is out of date.
+You should consider [NuxtJS](https://nuxtjs.org/) nowadays

-> A work in progress example of how to create a VueJS app that includes the following features
+A work in progress example of how to create a VueJS app that includes the following features

 * Typescript
 * Vue-router